ntkunz/ntkunz/README.md

 ### Welcome 👋 and thanks for looking

-I am currently working on finishing my Helping Neighbors project, a full stack application to connect users based off of location.
+I am currently working on finishing my Helping Neighbors project, a full stack application to connect users based off of location with the objective of bartering skills and building communities.

-Please click through those and feel free to reach out to me at mrnicholaskunz at gmail.com - Nich
+Feel free to reach out to me at mrnicholaskunz at gmail.com - Nich

 ![Helping Neighbors new users page](./images/hn-screenshot-signup.png)